CIM

 X

 Beginning in 2021, the Awards Committee undertook a comprehensive review of the Distinguished Lecturer Award including a focus on the Quality of the Award.
-Please note the *NEW* nomination requirements for 2023-2024 below:
+Please note the *NEW* nomination requirements below:

 CIM Distinguished Lecturers are chosen from the CIM membership on the basis of their accomplishments in scientific, technical, management or educational activities related to the minerals industry, and invited to speak at CIM Branch and Student Chapter meetings across the country.